-Why this strategy is a winner: Humour – like puns and word play – can add some much-needed personality as well as a whole other dimension to your food copywriting.
+Why this strategy is a winner: Humor – like puns and word play – can add some much-needed personality as well as a whole other dimension to your food copywriting.

 Technique #2: Use alliteration

-Why we love this example: “Stirring Stories” sounds so much better than something like “Our Stories” or “Coffee Stories”.
+Why we love this example: “Stirring Stories” sounds so much better than something typical (read: boring) like “Our Stories” or “Coffee Stories”.
 And that’s thanks to repeated consonants—a ‘trick’ that works wonders in copywriting!

-Why this strategy is a winner: The initial rhyme – also called a head rhyme – catches the eye, reinforces the point you’re trying to make and makes text so much more memorable.
-That’s three benefits in one technique!
+Why this strategy is a winner: The initial rhyme – also called a head rhyme – catches the eye, reinforces the point you’re trying to make, and makes text so much more memorable.
+That’s three benefits using just one technique!